-The following issue has been observed to happen on Ubuntu computers (version 18.04 at least) sometimes when installing Sailfish X (version 220.127.116.11) to an Xperia XA2 device via a USB3 port.
-It is not clear where the culprit is, and if it would only happen with Ubuntu 18.04.
+The following issue has been observed to happen on Ubuntu computers (version 18.04 at least) sometimes when installing Sailfish X to an Xperia XA2 device via a USB3 port.
+It is not clear where the culprit is.

 Soon after starting the script to flash Sailfish X to an Xperia XA2 the following can happen and appear at the computer terminal:

 Searching device to flash..

 Fastboot command: fastboot -s CQ3000XMTM

 Sending 'boot_a' (17772 KB) FAILED (remote: 'unknown command')

 Finished.
 Total time: 0.001s